Small Business Tips

 Does your small business have a website?
 Sure, having a Facebook page and other social media profiles may seem like enough to some entrepreneurs, but there are more benefits to having a site of your own — from search traffic and SEO to e-commerce — that you may not have considered.
 Moreover, thanks to advances in technology and some competition, building a sharp-looking and functional website is now easier and cheaper than you may realize.

-While it may be too late to build and see results from a new business site before this year’s Small Business Saturday, now is a great time to explore your options for the coming year.
+While it may be too late to build and see results from a new business site before this year’s Small Business Saturday on November 26th, now is a great time to explore your options for the coming year.
 Let’s take a look at some of the tools available for building a small business website of your own.

 There was once a time when building and designing a site of any quality was a major investment.
 Between buying domains, hiring a website builder, and paying for hosting, the process of getting a site up was understandably intimidating for some small business owners.
 However a lot has changed in recent years, making site building far more DIY-friendly.

 Hosted platforms can be a great option for business owners lacking in web knowledge and who want a simple, one-stop solution for building their sites and/or blogs.
 These platforms include Wix, Squarespace, Shopify, WordPress.com, and even Tumblr.